Laura Lima, Alfaiataria first exhibited at the Bonnefanten Museum in Maastricht, the Netherlands, 2014-2015

-The Pinacoteca de São Paulo presents the exhibition Laura Lima: Alfaiataria [Laura Lima: Tailoring], which will occupy the Octagon Space on the first floor of the Pina Luz building.
+The Pinacoteca de São Paulo, a museum of the São Paulo State Secretariat for Culture, presents from July 7 to October 8, 2018, the exhibition Laura Lima: Alfaiataria [Laura Lima: Tailor’s Shop], which occupies the Octagon Space on the first floor of the Pina Luz building.
 Laura Lima (1971, Governador Valadares) creates an innovative dialogue with the museum practice by presenting a fully-functional tailoring workshop complete with workers, fabrics and textile materials, trimmings, and the various pieces of equipment used in a clothing factory.

 In the workshop, a team of real-life tailors and seamstresses will work everyday throughout the exhibition period.
 They will produce a collection of garments made over empty frames, creating portraits that interpret the artist’s ideas and designs based on their own experiences and knowledge.
 The space will be activated by the presence of these professionals and their activities – modeling, cutting, basting, sewing, pressing, finalizing – and, throughout the exhibition period, the public will witness the emergence of these pieces, which will be stored in a technical reserve suspended in the Octagon, especially built for the project.
 It is expected that approximately 30 works will have been produced by the end of the exhibition.